 110/220 VAC electrical gas valves may be used with the LEHAVOT WCK Fire Extinguishing System.
 The electrical shut off valve used with the system shall be UL Listed, with gas LPG.
 It shall be held open by energizing an electric solenoid and wired through a micro-switch and manual release relay.
-A qualified electrician shall do any field wiring and all connections, on site, involving the shut-down of electrical cooking equipment or an electrical gas valve.
+A qualified electrician shall do any field wiring and any connections, on location, involving the shutdown of electrical cooking equipment or an electrical gas valve.

-(See section 3.22 Electrical gas valve for all UL Listed sizes).
+(See section 3.30 Electrical gas valve for all UL Listed sizes).